microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/intune_deviceconfig_androidforworkcompliancepolicy_update.md

 ﻿# Update androidForWorkCompliancePolicy

-> **Important**: APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
+> **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.
 > **Note:** Using the Microsoft Graph APIs to configure Intune controls and policies still requires that the Intune service is [correctly licensed](https://go.microsoft.com/fwlink/?linkid=839381) by the customer.

-Update the properties of a [androidForWorkCompliancePolicy](../resources/intune_deviceconfig_androidforworkcompliancepolicy.md) object.
+Update the properties of a [androidForWorkCompliancePolicy](https://developer.microsoft.com/en-us/graph/docs/api-reference/beta/api/resources/intune_deviceconfig_androidforworkcompliancepolicy.md) object.
 ## Prerequisites
 One of the following [permission scopes](https://developer.microsoft.com/en-us/graph/docs/authorization/permission_scopes) is required to execute this API: